 Do Christmas Lights Increase Your Electricity Bill?

-Yes, Christmas lights can contribute to an increase in your electricity bill.
-Any extra electricity you use past your normal amount will increase you bill.
-Especially if you like to run your lights all day and night for a magical holiday effect.
+Yes, Christmas lights can contribute to an increase in your electricity bill 2025.
+Any extra electricity you use beyond your normal consumption will show up on your bill, especially if you run your lights all day and night for a magical holiday effect.

 Related post: What are the Best Energy Saving Light Bulbs?